GitHug/fil/CONTRIBUTING.md

 1. Fork the repo and create your branch from `main`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs or added new features, update the documentation.
-This repository is designed for learning so be as detailed as possible and update/add the relevant sections in `README` and `ARCHITECTURE`.
+This repository is designed for learning so be as detailed as possible and update/add the relevant sections in [README](README.md) and [ARCHITECTURE](ARCHITECTURE.md).
 4. Ensure the test suite passes.
 5. Make sure your code lints.
 6. Issue that pull request 🚀

-## Report bugs using Github's [issues](https://github.com/briandk/transcriptase-atom/issues)
-We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](); it's that easy!

-## Write bug reports with detail, background, and sample code
-[This is an example](http://stackoverflow.com/q/12488905/180626) of a bug report I wrote, and I think it's not a bad model.
-Here's [another example from Craig Hockenberry](http://www.openradar.me/11905408), an app developer whom I greatly respect.

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.